 V.C., Early Childhood Professional Certificate (ECPC)

-This program prepares students who works with children three to five years old in a licensed childcare setting to provide quality care to young children.
+This program prepares students who work with children 3 to 5 years old in a licensed childcare setting to provide quality care to young children.
 The program includes, but is not limited to, competencies related to planning of curriculum, health, safety and knowledge of developmentally appropriate practices.
 At the completion of the program, students receive a staff credential recognized by the Department of Children and Families.
 This program is equivalent to the National Child Development Associate (CDA).

 - Submit a completed Seminole State College application to the Admissions Office;

-- Be employed in a licensed childcare setting working with children three to five years old (volunteering is not accepted);
+- Be employed in a licensed childcare setting working with children 3 to 5 years old (volunteering is not accepted);

 - Provide official transcript(s) indicating successful completion of a standard high school diploma or equivalent;